The Night of Decision (1938 film)

 The Night of Decision (Die Nacht der Entscheidung) is a 1938 German drama film directed by Nunzio Malasomma and starring Pola Negri, Hans Zesch-Ballot and Sabine Peters.
+It is based on a short story by Rolf E. Vanloo.
 Made at the time of the Munich Crisis, the film was Negri's final production in Nazi Germany.
-It was an independent film.

-The film's sets were designed by the art director Robert A. Dietrich and Artur Günther.
+It was an independent film shot at the Grunewald Studios and Halensee Studios in Berlin.
+The film's sets were designed by the art directors Robert A. Dietrich and Artur Günther.